Back to School with TT

 Swap the boards for the silver screen as you search for sneaky clues around some of the most famous filming locations across the country.
 Amp up the agent antics and feel like Ethan Hunt himself as you visit Levisham Station – featured in the upcoming Mission Impossible – on the last stop of the Hole of Horcrum treasure hunt Trail.
 Star in your own action film as you head to Farnham to tackle either the Castle and Town detective mystery or the Maltings and Meadows spy mission.
 Both patrol close to Bourne Woods, which is featured in heaps of films including Gladiator, Avengers, Snow White & the Huntsman and Harry Potter.
 Its popularity as a filming location is only growing!
 Speaking of the boy wizard, make your own magic on the Wicked Wizard of Alnwick detective mystery, tiptoeing close to Alnwick Castle, made famous as Hogwarts in the first couple of Harry Potter films.
 You can even take broomstick lessons in the same spot where Harry first took flight!

 There are few British TV shows on the small screen quite as iconic or long-running as Doctor Who.
-Since its revival in 2005, the show has been run by BBC Wales, meaning there’s very few Welsh towns, villages or historical homes you’ll visit without recognising them!
+From its revival in 2005 until 2018, the show was run by BBC Cymru Wales, meaning there are very few Welsh towns, villages or historical homes you’ll visit without recognising them.
 Act the part of the slippery spy on the Cardiff Bay and Wetlands spy mission, where you’ll sneak past the Millenium Centre and the giant obelisk known by Whovians as the entrance to Torchwood HQ.
-Drop fantasy and pick up the drama on a trip to the Belfast Botanic Gardens, which features prominently in the popular thriller The Fall.
-If period dramas are more your cup of tea, try your hand at the Lacock spy mission, exploring the filming location of Cranford and Downton Abbey, or the nearby Corsham treasure hunt to discover the stunning backdrop of numerous films at TV shows, including Tess of the D’Urbervilles, Larkrise to Candleford and, most recently, Poldark.
+Drop fantasy and pick up the drama on a trip to the Belfast Botanic Gardens, which features prominently in the popular crime thriller The Fall.
+If period dramas are more your cup of tea, try your hand at the Lacock spy mission, exploring the filming location of Cranford and Downton Abbey, or the nearby Corsham treasure hunt to discover the stunning backdrop of numerous films and TV shows, including Tess of the D’Urbervilles, Larkrise to Candleford and Poldark.

 Bring together your band of detectives and make some noise as you embark on some musical adventures!
 You might think that music won’t play a part in your clue-cracking experience, but you’d be wrong!
 Not only might you stumble upon a musical backstory or two, but you may also need to use that voice of yours to figure out where the treasure trove is buried by saying random words out loud and revealing a similar-sounding stash spot.

 If you take on the Aldeburgh treasure hunt, you’ll get the chance to trek past The Scallop sound sculpture and listen to the magic of the ocean.
 You’ll need to merge your code-cracking and musical capabilities on the Filey detective mystery as you use a musical note decoder to expose ‘whodunnit’.
-Just down the road in Leeds, the start point for many famous bands, lover of live music and home to numerous festivals, large and small, there’s a forgotten relic to unearth.
+Just down the road in Leeds, the starting point for many famous bands and home of numerous festivals, large and small, there’s a forgotten relic to unearth.
 While tuning an ancient piano, Toni Setter discovered notes attached to the keys, forming a map pointing to the legendary golden flute!
 Can you track it down on the City Centre Squares treasure hunt?

 Festival season may be over, but there’s plenty of time to prepare for next year!
 There’s lost loot to unearth on the Glastonbury treasure hunt, just a stone’s throw from the grounds of the legendary festival, where you’ll even get the chance to scramble up the famous Tor.
 For choral concerts and awe-inspiring performances, it’s the Llangollen International Musical Eisteddfod you’ll be after.
 While you’re singing your heart out, a musical mystery needs solving on the Lovely Llangollen detective mystery.